godatadriven/whirl/README.md

 _whirl_ relies on [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/).
 Make sure you have it installed.
 If using _Docker for Mac_ or _Windows_ ensure that you have configured it with sufficient RAM (8GB or more recommended) for running all your containers.

-When you want to use _whirl_ in your CI pipeline (currently work in progress), you need to have `jq` installed.
+When you want to use _whirl_ in your CI pipeline, you need to have `jq` installed.
 For example, with Homebrew:

 ```bash
 brew install jq